bitrise-io/devcenter/_articles/en/reviews/ship-androiddraft.md

 ## Publishing an app with Ship

-To publish an app using Ship, you need a minimum of three things:
+To publish an app using Ship, you need a minimum of two things:

-* At least one Workflow's artifacts must be exposed to Ship.
 * Either an .xcarchive.zip, an APK or an Android App Bundle which must be placed in the directory stored in the `BITRISE_DEPLOY_DIR` Environment Variable.
 For iOS apps, the **Xcode Archive & Export for iOS** Step does this by default; for Android apps, any Step that builds an APK - such as **Android Build** - does it.
 * All exposed Workflows must include a **Deploy to Bitrise.io** Step.

+Exposing the artifact means that the products of the Workflow will be available in Ship: for example, if your Workflow produces an APK, you can publish that using Ship.
+You don't have to expose a Workflow (or more), but in this case all your app's Workflows that contain **Deploy to Bitrise.io** Step display all those Workflow artifacts.

 {% include message_box.html type="warning" title="Step versions compatible with Ship" content="Please note that the **Deploy to Bitrise.io** Step must be of version 1.9.0 and the **Xcode Archive & Export for iOS** Step for iOS apps must be of version 2.6.0 - older versions of the Steps do not support Ship."%}

-Exposing the artifact means that the products of the Workflow will be available in Ship: for example, if your Workflow produces an APK, you can publish that using Ship.

 On the **Settings** page, you can configure a number of options for publishing your app.
 If it's a cross-platform app, you can define the settings separately for the iOS and the Android versions.